 Marketers can collect behavioral data through cookies, web analytics tools, IP addresses, and browsing history.
 Although behavioral targeting does resemble demographic data points, such as geographic location and device type, behavioral targeting gathers metrics related to visits, transactions, browsing, and purchases to understand customer motivations and purchasing behaviors.

-The power of behavioral targeting can be effective in transforming marketing efforts in many ways:
+Personalizing content with behavioral targeting can be effective in transforming your efforts in many ways:

 1. Remarketing and retargeting